ipnz/Docs/Policies/ModernSchools.md

 The educationalists who gathered at Canada's Waterloo University in 2013 (see **3.3** above) proposed seven ways to transform education:

-- Change the focus from rote learning Ã¢ÂÂ the memorisation of specific facts and figures Ã¢ÂÂ to the development of lifelong learners who are able to think critically and solve problems.
+- Change the focus from rote learning the memorisation of specific facts and figures to the development of lifelong learners who are able to think critically and solve problems.
 - Encourage learning through cross-disciplinary and collaborative projects that are relevant and useful to their community.
 - Create an environment where students work in fluid groupings that combine students of different ages, different abilities and different interests.
 - Shift the role of the teacher from "chalk-and-talk" orators to curators of learning, helping students grow their knowledge and skills.
 - Measure learning progress using qualitative assessments of a student's skills and competencies, rather than using high-stakes examinations.
-- Ensure that all groups Ã¢ÂÂ teachers, parents, governments and students Ã¢ÂÂ have a seat at the table when building the framework for learning.
+- Ensure that all groups teachers, parents, governments and students have a seat at the table when building the framework for learning.
 - Empower students and teachers to experiment with new ideas in an environment where they can fail safely and develop confidence to take risks.

 #### 4.7 UK Department for Education